 Gambling had taken control of Jeff's life two years ago.
 In that short time, he amassed nearly \$110,000 in credit card debt and was on the verge of bankruptcy.
 He spent hours away from his family and work to be at the casino.
 He opened new credit cards and maxed them out.
 As the bills began to pile up, he knew he needed to stop but couldn't put the brakes on his habit himself.
 "I didn't know what I was going to do," he said.
 "Without treatment, I wouldn't have been able to quit.
-I've got a long way to go to be out of debt but I have the skills to do it . . .
-I have hope."
+I've got a long way to go to be out of debt but I have the skills to do it...I have hope."

-Did you know?
-Over the past 25 years, Iowa has seen a dramatic expansion of gambling and gaming opportunities.
-Iowans can choose from 19 casinos licensed by the Iowa Racing and Gaming Commission, three tribal casinos, 2,400 lottery outlets, over 2,800 licensed social and charitable gaming events, as well as numerous internet and other illegal gaming opportunities.
-The cumulative effect of this increase is easy access to gambling in every county of the state.
+Did You know?
+Iowans seeking to gamble can choose from 19 casinos licensed by the Iowa Racing and Gaming Commission, three tribal casinos, 2,400 lottery outlets, and over 2,700 entities holding social, charitable, and amusement gaming licenses.
+These venues were in addition to a broad range of social media and smartphone gambling-like games and applications, as well as numerous Internet and other illegal gaming opportunities.

-Why is Gambling Treatment & Prevention important to promoting and protecting the health of Iowans?
+Why is Gambling Treatment & Prevention important to protecting and improving the health of Iowans?

-- From the UNI-CSBR report Gambling Attitudes and Behaviors: A 2013 Survey of Adult Iowans, we have learned: - Approximately 16% of all adult Iowans experienced a symptom of problem gambling in the past 12 months. - Almost 1 in 3 (29.8%) of adult Iowans have been negatively affected by the gambling behavior of a family member, friend, or someone else they know. - Which Iowa Public Health Goals are we working to achieve?

-- lowans with gambling problems report money spent gambling led to financial, personal, family, and work problems. - Treatment is effective in reducing or eliminating gambling and associated problems like debt and employment concerns. - The 1-800-BETS OFF helpline and website offer lowans help and information. - In SFY 2015, over 6,300 calls were logged to the helpline and over 9,000 visits were made to www.1800BETSOFF.org.
+- From the UNI-CSBR report Gambling Attitudes and Behaviors: A 2015 Survey of Adult Iowans, we have learned: - Approximately 294,000 adult Iowans (13%) experienced a symptom of problem gambling in the past 12 months. - Almost 1 in 4 (23%) of adult Iowans know a person whose gambling may be causing problems for him/her. - lowans with gambling problems report money spent gambling led to financial, personal, family, and work problems. - Treatment is effective in reducing or eliminating gambling and associated problems like debt and employment concerns. - The 1-800-BETS OFF helpline and website offer lowans help and information. - In SFY 2016, over 5,700 calls were logged to the helpline and over 9,500 visits were made to www.1800BETSOFF.org.